Last updated: 25 March 2021 (reviewed daily)

 - Staff will use personal protective equipment (PPE) during the visit.
 This is important to keep you and our staff safe.
 We will be asking you to wear a face covering during the visit.

 - We will be following the government guidelines, this could mean that members of your family may be asked to go into another room during the contact.

 If you or your family have either a persistent cough or a high temperature the Health Visitor will need to postpone the visit.

 - Child Health Clinics have moved to appointment only.

-- You will be offered an appointment only if there is a need to see you child.
+- You will be offered an appointment only if there is a need to see your child.

 - Please ring the HBC on 03456 078866 to make an appointment.
 Please select the option to speak to a clinician for clinic bookings, as it is necessary to assess whether there is a clinical need for your child to be seen.

-- On arrival for your appointment please phone the Health Visitor and they will come and let you in.
-They will show you in and ask you to stand in a specific place so that they can keep 2 meters away from you and your baby.
+- On arrival for your appointment please phone the Health Visitor or follow the guidelines that will be displayed on he front door.
+Staff will show you in and ask you to stand in a specific place so that they can keep 2 meters away from you and your baby.
 This is to protect both you and our staff.